aztfmod/level0/README.md

-# Launchpad have moved!
+# :point_right: Launchpads have moved!
-Starting in 2006 release, launchpad are now part of landing zones and are published here: [https://github.com/Azure/caf-terraform-landingzones](https://github.com/Azure/caf-terraform-landingzones).
-Launchpads present in this repository will no longer be maintainer and will be retired soon.
+:point_right: Starting in 2006 release, launchpad are now part of landing zones and are published here: [https://github.com/Azure/caf-terraform-landingzones](https://github.com/Azure/caf-terraform-landingzones).
+Launchpads present in this repository will no longer be maintained and will be retired soon.

 # Introduction to launchpads